revisionhiep-create/Prompt_SQL_DB/Readme.md

 - Use list view instead of grid view
 - Use folders to organize large collections
 - Use tag filters to narrow down results

+**Auto-open not working after browser restart?**
+- This is expected browser security behavior - permissions are session-scoped
+- A permission banner will appear at the bottom of the page
+- Click "🔓 Grant Permission" to re-grant access (folder location is remembered)
+- Or grant permission via Settings (⚙️) → "Grant Directory Permission for Auto-Open"

 ## 📄 License